zhouyl/flowblade/docs/components/navigation/navbar-collapse.md

 # NavbarCollapse

 NavbarCollapse component for creating a collapsible navigation menu.
 Used with NavbarToggle for responsive mobile navigation.
+Perfect for responsive navigation menus and mobile-friendly layouts.

 ## Basic Usage